gchq/sleeper/CONTRIBUTING.md

 ### Getting help

-You can comment on any issue if you're looking at it and want some help.
+Read our [common problems and their solutions](docs/11-common-problems-and-their-solutions.md) to see if your problem is covered there.

-Read our [common problems and their solutions guide](docs/11-common-problems-and-their-solutions.md) to see if your problem is covered there.
+For help with an issue you can post in the issue's comments.

-If you'd like to contact us you can [raise any question as a GitHub issue](https://github.com/gchq/sleeper/issues/new), and we'll get back to you with a response.
+You can also [raise any question as a GitHub issue](https://github.com/gchq/sleeper/issues/new), and we'll get back to you with a response.
 Please note this will be public on GitHub.